project-ida/nuclear-reactions/src/fusion-rates-gamow.md

 1. A quantum tunneling event through a potential barrier, with the barrier defined by the interatomic potential between two nuclei.
 2. A relaxation or decay of the highly clustered nuclei into some ground state or decay products (with the concomitant release of energy)

 Step 1 is concerned with solving the Schrödinger equation to calculate the probability, $P$, that the the nuclei have passed the Coulomb barrier and are within each other's nuclear volume.
-Step 2 is concerned with nuclear physics and proceeds at a rate $\gamma$ that's determined from experiment and is typically extremely fast (~$10^{20} s^{-1}$).
+Step 2 is concerned with nuclear physics and proceeds at a rate $\gamma$ that's typically extremely fast (~$10^{20} s^{-1}$).

 The fusion rate per pair of nuclei can then be simply written as: